How to protect your privacy online

 Change browser

-Install additional tracking script and ad blockers
+Install additional tracking scripts and ad blockers

 • outdoor advertising,